About Periodic Reporting and Reminders

 Keep in mind, that if you are a follower of the record and click on the button 'Notify', you will not receive the letter.
 You will receive it, only when someone else pushes the button or when the cron processes the scheduled action.

 The report appearance can be flexibly configured.
-It is only up to you to decide what introduction to add, which fields to include in the list reminder, or which report format to sent.
+It is only up to you to decide what introduction to add, which fields to include in the list reminder, or which report format to send.
 To customize the list reminder, it is possible to:

 2. Define report language to make sure the correct translation is applied, where possible